 This allows for one team member (or more if you choose) to manage their team effectively and securely.
 To learn more about account admin and everything they can do, read this guide.

 Organize your account

-Workspaces are folders that hold your related boards and dashboards.
+Workspaces are giant folders that hold related contents of your account.
 They are here to help your organization better so you can manage multiple departments, teams and projects in one unified place.
 Now, let's take a look at the types of workspaces: